-If no failure is reported, go to step 9.
+If no failure is reported, go to step 9 on page 46.
 If a failure is reported, follow the instructions in the /var/adm/sw/swutil.log file.

 9. You have completed the SMutil installation of this HP-UX storage management station.